-With the release of the Samsung Galaxy S10 line, the Samsung Galaxy Buds are another excellent pair of true wireless earbuds to accompany the popular flagship.
+The Samsung Galaxy Buds is still an excellent pair of true wireless earbuds to accompany the popular Samsung Galaxy smartphone line.
 Whether you’re a casual listener or a true wireless fanboy, the Galaxy Buds are an excellent choice with a few forgivable foibles.

-Editor’s note: this review was updated on April 8, 2019, to address connectivity issues.
+Editor’s note: this Samsung Galaxy Buds review was updated on June 23, 2021, to address an FAQ.

 Who are the Samsung Galaxy Buds for?

 Seeing as the Galaxy Buds were a freebie for those who pre-ordered the Galaxy S10 and Galaxy S10+, they are explicitly for Samsung Galaxy S10 owners.
 However, that doesn’t preclude the earbuds from being used with other Android devices or iPhones.
-As a matter of fact, the Buds are compatible with the AAC Bluetooth codec, minimizing perceptible lag when used with iPhones.
+As a matter of fact, these true wireless earbuds are compatible with the AAC Bluetooth codec, minimizing perceptible lag when used with iPhones.

-By sporting an all-plastic design, the Galaxy Buds are able to maintain a slim, lightweight profile, which is afforded by the removal of onboard storage.
+Much like the Jaybird Vista, the Galaxy Buds sport an all-plastic design.
 The edgeless shape of the earbuds creates a whimsical look and rounded triangular touch panels grant enough real estate to make commands without frequent mistakes.
+A marked difference between the Galaxy Buds and the Gear IconX is the lack of onboard storage.

 Samsung integrated a dual-microphone array, which operates by alternating between the microphones to attenuate background noise and clearly relay your voice.
 In practice, this worked well.
 Unfortunately, the earbuds still struggle outside if there are high winds but can combat background chatter if you’re in a coffee shop.